Here are some of the questions that I often asked

 How do I preserve my willow sculpture and How long will a willow sculpture last?

-It all depends on what type of willow you are using and where it will be kept etc but the traditional method is to use a 50 /50 mix of boiled linseed oil and turpentine for sculptures that are kept outside ( I tend to use the mineral substitute as its less smelly), or a good wood preservative that penetrates the wood rather than just coating the surface You need to let it dry well and recoat the first time around so that it penetrated the willow.
-Ideally, this should be done twice a year if it is going to be kept outside, If it is not going outside id stay with a coat of a good preservative.
+It all depends on what type of willow you are using and where it will be kept etc the traditional method is to use a 50 /50 mix of boiled linseed oil and turpentine/mineral substitute or white spirit for sculptures that are kept outside, or a good wood preservative that penetrates the wood rather than just coating the surface.
+You need to let it dry well (this may take a few days) then check to see of in any areas need a touch-up, this should be done twice a year if it is going to be kept outside all year round.
+If it is not going outside then one coat of a preservative should be enough.

-There are lots of factors to consider regarding how long it will last relating to where it is sited the weather conditions etc the general advice is it least 5 years and much longer if its inside, similarily to a willow basket.
+There are lots of factors to consider regarding how long it will last relating to where it is sited the weather conditions etc the general advice is approximately 5 years and for a very long time longer if it’s inside/ under shelter, similarily to a willow basket.

 Can I use any willow for making sculptures